-(d) Separate Motion Necessary - Filing Documents Under Seal - Procedure.
+(g) Separate Motion Necessary - Filing Documents Under Seal - Procedure.

-- (1) To file a document under seal, a party must file it electronically as required under section 18 of the ECF Policies and Procedures Manual unless excused from electronic filing under S.D.
-Ind.
-L.R.
-5-2(a) and 5-3(e).
-In either case, the party must include a cover sheet as the first page for each document being filed under seal that must include: - (A) the case caption; - (B) the title of the document, or an appropriate name to identify it on the public docket if the title cannot be publicly disclosed; and - (C) the name, address, and telephone number of the person filing the document. - (2) Except as provided under subsection (c), a party filing a document under seal must contemporaneously: - (A) file a Motion to Maintain Document(s) Under Seal, and - (i) if the filing party designated the subject information confidential, e.g., a trade secret, proprietary information, or a business practice or procedure, a Brief in Support that complies with the requirements of subsection (e); and/or - (ii) if the filing party did not designate the subject information confidential, an identification of the designating party(ies); and - (B) unless the motion is to be considered ex parte, in which case no service is required, serve an unredacted and complete version of the sealed document upon all counsel and pro se parties.
+- (1) Except as provided under subsection (f), a party filing a document under seal must contemporaneously: - (A) file a Motion to Maintain Document(s) Under Seal, and - (i) if the filing party designated the subject information confidential, e.g., a trade secret, proprietary information, or a business practice or procedure, a Brief in Support that complies with the requirements of subsection (h); and/or - (ii) if the filing party did not designate the subject information confidential, an identification of the designating party(ies); and - (B) unless the motion is to be considered ex parte, in which case no service is required, serve an unredacted and complete version of the sealed document upon all counsel and pro se parties.

-- (3) The designating party(ies) identified according to subsection (2)(A)(ii) must, within 14 days of service of the Motion to Maintain Document(s) under Seal, file a Statement Authorizing Unsealing of Document (or specific portions thereof), or a Brief in Support that complies with the requirements of subsection (e).
+- (2) The designating party(ies) identified according to subsection (g)(1)(A)(ii) must, within 14 days of service of the Motion to Maintain Document(s) under Seal, file a Statement Authorizing Unsealing of Document (or specific portions thereof), or a Brief in Support that complies with the requirements of subsection (h).
 If the designating party fails to file such Statement or Brief, then the filing party must notify the court of that failure.
-The court may summarily rule on the (d)(2)(A) motion to seal if the designating party does not file the required Statement or Brief. - (e) Brief in Support.
-A Brief in Support must not exceed 10 pages in length and must include: - (1) identification of the case and/or each specific document or portion(s) thereof that the party contends should remain under seal; - (2) the reasons demonstrating good cause to maintain the case and/or document, or portion(s) thereof, under seal including: - (A) why less restrictive alternatives to sealing, such as redaction, will not afford adequate protection; and - (B) how the case and/or document satisfies applicable authority for it to be maintained under seal; and - (C) the time period for which the case and/or document should remain sealed; and - (3) a statement as to whether maintenance of the case and/or document under seal is opposed by any party or why such party's position is unknown; and - (4) a proposed order as an attachment. - (f) Opposition to Maintenance Under Seal.
+The court may summarily rule on the (g)(1)(A) motion to seal if the designating party does not file the required Statement or Brief. - (h) Brief in Support.
+A Brief in Support must not exceed 10 pages in length and must include: - (1) identification of the case and/or each specific document or portion(s) thereof that the party contends should remain under seal; - (2) the reasons demonstrating good cause to maintain the case and/or document, or portion(s) thereof, under seal including: - (A) why less restrictive alternatives to sealing, such as redaction, will not afford adequate protection; and - (B) how the case and/or document satisfies applicable authority for it to be maintained under seal; and - (C) the time period for which the case and/or document should remain sealed; and - (3) a statement as to whether maintenance of the case and/or document under seal is opposed by any party or why such party's position is unknown; and - (4) a proposed order as an attachment. - (i) Opposition to Maintenance Under Seal.
 The filing of an Opposition to a Motion to Maintain Case or Document(s) Under Seal is governed by S.D.
 Ind.
 L.R.
 7-1, but the time for response is triggered by the filing of the Brief in Support.
-Any Brief in Opposition must not exceed 10 pages in length. - (g) Denial of Motion to Maintain Under Seal.
+Any Brief in Opposition must not exceed 10 pages in length. - (j) Denial of Motion to Maintain Under Seal.
 If the court denies the motion, the clerk will unseal the document(s) 21 days after service of the Order, absent Fed.
 R. Crim.
 P. 59(a) objection, motion to reconsider, notice by a party of an intent to file an interlocutory appeal, or further court order.